lukso-network/docs/docs/learn/expert-guides/key-manager/execute-relay-transactions.md

 :::info Execution Rights

-Even when relaying the transaction using a third-party, you will need execute permission is necessary.
-Otherwise, unauthorized parties would be able to send transactions to your relayer address.
+To execute relay transactions using a third-party add, you will need the [`EXECUTE_RELAY_CALL`](https://docs.lukso.tech/standards/universal-profile/lsp6-key-manager/#permissions) permission.

 :::

-After installation, we can import the contract artefacts and set up relevant constants.
+After installation, we can import the contract artifacts and set up relevant constants.
 To encode the transaction, you need the address of the Universal Profile smart contract and the private key of a controller key with sufficient [LSP6 Permissions](../../../standards/universal-profile/lsp6-key-manager.md#permissions) to **execute** the transaction.
-The controller, addresses, and artifacts will then be used to setup the contract instances for the [Universal Profile](../../../standards/universal-profile/lsp0-erc725account.md) and [Key Manager](../../../standards/universal-profile/lsp6-key-manager.md) you will interact with.
+The controller, addresses, and artifacts will then be used to set up the contract instances for the [Universal Profile](../../../standards/universal-profile/lsp0-erc725account.md) and [Key Manager](../../../standards/universal-profile/lsp6-key-manager.md) you will interact with.

 <Tabs groupId="provider-lib">